SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_human_presence_ak9753/README.md

 1. Create an "Empty C Project" for the "BGM220 Explorer Kit Board" using Simplicity Studio v5.
 Use the default project settings.

-2. Copy the file `app/example/sparkfun_human_presence_ak9753/app.c` (overwriting existing file), into the project root folder.
+2. Copy the file `app/example/sparkfun_human_presence_ak9753/app.c` into the project root folder (overwriting the existing file).

 3. Install the software components: